Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 You can still add the length of the videos, by enable the option `Enable NFO files export` in the `Libray` settings of the add-on.

+### Exports to Kodi library - Some exported TV Shows/Movies are missing in kodi library

+It may happen that the screaper set in the exported files folder (in Kodi's library) does not recognize the exported TV Shows/Movies, so it excludes them from the list.

+So to view titles not recognized by the Kodi screaper, you must enable export of NFO files:
+- Open the add-on settings
+- Go to Library
+- Turn on `Enable NFO files export`
+- Then, turn on also `Include all information in NFO files`

+Now export again the missing titles.

+### Some lists have missing titles, seasons or episodes
+It may happen that between the official app and the add-on are missing titles, seasons or episodes, (we are talking about missing titles inside add-on lists, NOT Kodi library).

+Before opening an Issue thread check these things:
+- Check if you are using the same profile on all devices
+- Check that the missing titles actually exist on the website (from a computer)

+Only if the titles exist in the website but not in the add-on then open an Issue, otherwise it is their problem.

 ### Views setting

 The views are type of view to show list contents, for example to Estuary skin there are InfoWall/Poster/WideList/Wall etc.